Sydney

 French Origin

 Sydney is a name of French origin, derived from the surname Sidney.
 The surname itself is derived from the Old French town of Saint-Denis, whiich was named after the Christian martyr Saint Denis.
-The name Saint-Denis means “from Saint-Denis,” and it was a popular name for boys in the Middle Ages.
+The name Saint-Denis means “from Saint-Denis,” & it was a popular name for boys in the Middle Ages.

 Old English Origin

 Another possible origin of the name Sydney is Old English.
-The name is believed to be derived from the Old English words “sid” meaning “wide” and “ieg” meaning “island.”
+The name is believed to be derived from the Old English words “sid” meaning “wide” & “ieg” meaning “island.”
 This would make the name Sydney mean “dweller by the wide island.”

 Interestingly, the Old English origin of the name Sydney is very different from the French origin.
-While the French origin is associated with the town of Saint-Denis and the Christian martyr Saint Denis, the Old English origin is associated with wide, open spaces.
+While the French origin is associated with the town of Saint-Denis & the Christian martyr Saint Denis, the Old English origin is associated with wide, open spaces.

-Gender and the Name Sydney
+Gender & the Name Sydney

 Sydney as a Girl’s Name